-StartSync :

-InSync :Becomes TRUE as soon as the slave has synchronised with the master.CommandAborted :Becomes TRUE, if the coupling could not be carried out.Error :Becomes TRUE, as soon as an error occurs.ErrorID :Supplies the error number
+StartSync : Becomes TRUE as soon as synchronization starts.
+InSync : Becomes TRUE as soon as the slave has synchronized with the master.
+CommandAborted : Becomes TRUE, if the coupling could not be carried out.
+Error : Becomes TRUE, as soon as an error occurs.
+ErrorID : If the ERR output is set, this parameter supplies the error number